arambazamba/ng-adv/demos/05-routing-app-init/routing-app-init/src/assets/markdown/multi-guard.md

+- Examine the use of `mock auth` in the `skills-route`.

-Examine routing config in `demo.module.ts` and the use of guards.
+- Examine routing config in `demo.routes.ts` and the use of guards in the children of the `multi-guard` route.
 OnlyPrimeMembersGuard is implemented in a functional pattern which should be the preferred approach.
 It is using /mock-auth/state/auth.state.ts to determine if the user is logged in and a prime member:

 ```typescript
 { path: 'multi-guard',